symbiapps/Boston-Airbnb-Open-Data/README.md

 ## Description:
 ### Business Understanding
 This an analysis done from the point of view of a potential new host.
-Here I seek to answer the initial questions a new host might want answered.
+Here I seek to answer the initial first questions a new host might want answered.

 1) What are the most popular amenities that a potential customer would expect to see?
 2) What are the most popular neighborhoods for rentals?